 What About Those Dairy Vegetable meals?

 If you prepare a vegetable dish that has a full cream, cheese, or butter, you might consider getting crisp white wine labels.
-Lastly, more tannic wines such as Chianti deems a perfect choice as well to blend well with the dairy products.
+Lastly, more tannic wines such as Chianti are deemed a perfect choice as well to blend well with dairy products.